amrelsagaei/JavaScript-Analysis-Masterclass-Lab/README.md

 - Local Storage Manipulation
 - Hidden Feature Discovery

-## Educational Resources

-For a deeper dive into JavaScript security analysis, check out the following:

 ## Security Notice

 This lab is designed for educational purposes only.
 The vulnerabilities demonstrated are intentional and should not be replicated in production environments.
 Always practice responsible security testing.